-Your role is likely to change as your grandchildren get older.
-This is partly because your commitments might change, and also because your grandchildren’s needs and interests will change too.
+Your role is likely to change as your grandchild gets older.
+This is partly because your commitments might change and also because your grandchild’s needs and interests will change too.

-This means that even if you can’t or don’t want to help so much when your grandchildren are little, you might be able to look forward to doing more as they get older.
+This means that even if you can’t or don’t want to help so much when your grandchild is little, you might be able to look forward to doing more as they get older.

-For example, babies and toddlers love one-on-one time, playing and learning.
-School-age children are keen to share interests and activities.
-So if you’re a grandparent who wants to pass on a love of reading, teach your grandchildren about gardening or take your grandchildren on special outings, this might be a perfect fit.
+For example, when your grandchild reaches school age, they might be keen to share interests and activities.
+So if you’re a grandparent who wants to pass on a love of reading, teach your grandchild about gardening or take your grandchild on special outings, this might be a perfect fit.